Best CoQ10 for Fertility: Ubiquinol Guide

 Egg Quality

 Egg quality is one of the strongest predictors of successful conception and healthy pregnancy.
 CoQ10 supports the mitochondrial capacity of oocytes, helping produce the ATP required for proper chromosomal division during meiosis.
-Poor CoQ10 status has been associated with increased chromosomal errors in eggs — a key driver of failed cycles and miscarriage.
+In animal models, CoQ10 supplementation reversed the age-related decline in oocyte quality and restored fertility outcomes to levels comparable with younger subjects (Ben-Meir et al., 2015).

 Sperm Motility

 Sperm require a consistent supply of ATP to power their movement.
 CoQ10 concentrations are particularly high in the sperm midpiece — the section responsible for generating the energy needed for forward propulsion.
-Studies show that CoQ10 supplementation can improve sperm motility, concentration, and morphology in men with subfertility.
+A meta-analysis of 3 RCTs (296 men) found that CoQ10 supplementation significantly improved sperm concentration and motility in infertile men (Lafuente et al., 2013).

 Cellular Energy Production

 Beyond reproduction-specific benefits, CoQ10 supports the broader cellular energy environment.
-Higher mitochondrial output means better signalling, reduced oxidative stress, and a more favourable internal environment for conception and implantation.
+Higher mitochondrial output means better signaling, reduced oxidative stress, and a more favorable internal environment for conception and implantation.
 Fertility is driven by cellular energy.
 CoQ10 supports this at the mitochondrial level, while nutrients like magnesium for fertility and zinc support the broader hormonal environment.

 CoQ10 for Female Fertility